SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 It accepts three types of expressions:

-- `string` - the classes in the string are added, after being split by a space
+- `string` - the classes in the string are added after being split by a space

 ```js
 <div [ngClass]="'main navbar'">...</div>
 ```

-- `Array` - classes are added in the arrangment of the array
+- `Array` - classes are added in the same arrangement as the array

 ```js
 <article [ngClass]="['secondary', 'last-article']">...</article>